um-catlab/cubical-categorical-logic/Gluing/Conservativity.lagda.md

 Quiver→×Quiver Q .snd .ProductQuiver.dom = ↑_ ∘S Q .snd .QuiverOver.dom
 Quiver→×Quiver Q .snd .ProductQuiver.cod = ↑_ ∘S Q .snd .QuiverOver.cod
 ```
-Everything is relative to a Quiver/Signature TODO
+Since our problem statement is abstract over the signature Q, we parameterize
+the rest of the proof by an abstract Quiver Q (with arbitrary levels).
 ```agda
 module _ {ℓQ ℓQ'} (Q : Quiver ℓQ ℓQ') where private module Q = QuiverOver (Q .snd)

 ```
-Q-Category
+As a shorthand, we call the Q-Category FREE.
 ```agda
   FREE : Category _ _
   FREE = FreeCat Q

 ```
-Q-(Category with finite products)
+And the Q-(Category with finite products) FREE-1,×.
+Notice the use of Quiver→×Quiver
 ```agda
   FREE-1,× : CartesianCategory _ _
   FREE-1,× = FreeCartesianCategory (Quiver→×Quiver Q)